-Custom moves are a feature in both Super Smash Bros.
+Custom moves are a feature included in both Super Smash Bros.
 4 and Super Smash Bros.
 Ultimate, but are most prominent in Smash 4.
 In that game, every character (save for DLC fighters) has access to custom move versions in Smash 4, while only the Mii Fighters can access them in Smash Ultimate.
 Custom moves are permitted in both Smash 4 and Smash Ultimate tournaments.

 If you would like to return to the amiibo Wiki, please follow this link.